 ALICE has been nominated for the Hotel Tech Awards (the hotel technology Grammys)!

 Please help us get discovered by your fellow hoteliers - and win some awards! - by leaving us a product review.
 A review takes just 30 seconds and your feedback helps us improve ALICE.
-Thank you!

 Leave a review here.